ibraheemdev/matchit/README.md

 ## How does it work?

-Because URL paths follow a hierarchical structure, the matcher relies on a radix tree structure that makes heavy use of common prefixes:
+The router takes advantage of the fact that URL routes generally follow a hierarchical structure.
+Routes are stored them in a radix trie that makes heavy use of common prefixes:

 ```text
 Priority   Path             Value